NoroffFEU/development-platforms/nextjs.md

 ## Features

 - Image optimization
-  - If used with layout specification it can be even stronger
+  - If used with layout specification it can be even stronger, rezises images for you and bases it off the screen size making phone request even lighter
 - Font optimization
   - CSS and font files are downloaded at build time, no requests are sent to google by the browser.
 - Fast refresh
 - Server side rendering
-- Flexibility to choose how data gets shown, serverside, static, by interaction from users.
-Or even a mix of them.
+- Incremental Static Regeneration on a per-page level
 - Fullstack framework built on top of React using React as a UI framework
+- Typescript support
+- Nested routing
-- Great documentation
+- Code splitting

 ## Strengths